 NEOs are the Recession Busters

-Australia's 4 million and America's 59 million NEOs are the recession-busters.
+America's 60 million NEOs are the recession-busters.
 While their, and everyone else's, confidence took a rare hit when Wall Street darling Lehmann Brothers collapsed in September 2008, it recovered by Christmas and led other consumers out of the global gloom.

-NEO consumer-confidence runs an average of 15-20 points above the general population in the US, Canada and Australia.
-And while the global economic meltdown has hit NEO asstes by $150,000, that's only 10 per cent of their average asset holding.
+NEO consumer-confidence runs an average of 15-20 points above the general population in the US and Canada.
 So they're not blinking.

 For example, while traditional hotel brands drop room-rates and suffer lower occupancy in a downturn, in 2009-10 Canada's luxury Clayoquot Wilderness Resort was brimming with NEOs from the US and Australia paying the full $2,000 per person per night - to stay in a tent.
 Mind you, it's a glamorous tent in an eco biosphere with meals prepared by one of North America's best chefs.

 NEOs continue paying for yoga classes and private trainers; drinking fewer glasses of wine but buying better quality wine and spirits; travelling to places that deliver authentic experiences; investing in a mix of liquid assets and smart opportunities in an opportunistic market; paying a premium for premium advice when it counts; and escalating their use of the Internet because it’s where they control the levers.

 This has all happened before.
 Take premium wine sales during the recession in the early 1990s: a retail wine study published by the US National Bureau of Economic Research found that the premium wine industry was significantly more robust during the economic crisis than the cheaper wine sector.
 The report attributed any overall decline in wine consumption to a reduction in spending by lower discretionary spenders (Traditionals).
 At the end of that slump, Goldman Sachs reported that while less expensive wine had been sluggish and declining during the year, US premium wine sales had been booming with the $US10-$US14 per bottle category continuing to grow at double-digit growth.